-District or Campus Assessment Personnel will ensure a copy of the evaluation report is provided to the parent and the other members of the ARD Committee within a reasonable time before the ARD Committee meeting (at least one week before the ARD, if possible) so that all members can review, question, and fully understand the information provided.
+District or Campus Assessment Personnel will ensure that a copy of the initial evaluation is provided to the parent and other members of the ARD Committee as soon as possible following completion, but no later than 5 school days prior to the initial ARD Committee meeting, Any other evaluation report, including a reevaluation, shall be provided to the parent and the other members of the ARD Committee within a reasonable time before the ARD Committee meeting (at least one week before the ARD, if possible) so that all members can review, question, and fully understand the information provided.
 For an initial evaluation or when a reevaluation indicates a possible additional eligibility, the District or Campus Assessment Personnel will review the results of the evaluation prior to the ARD meeting in a face-to-face meeting with the parent, whenever possible.
 In addition, if feasible, the school members of the ARD Committee may meet with the District or Campus Assessment Personnel prior to the ARD to review and discuss the evaluation.

 The ARD Committee must convene within the required timeframes under the law to determine eligibility.
 See [ARD COMMITTEE MEETING] and [EVALUATION PROCEDURES].
 Typically, this must occur within 30 calendar days from the date of the completion of the written initial FIE report.
-However, the ARD Committee may wait to finalize eligibility decisions until the first day of classes in the fall if the 30th day falls during the summer when school is not in session, unless the initial evaluation indicates that the student will require Extended School Year services during that summer.
+However, the ARD Committee may wait to finalize eligibility decisions until the not later than the 15th school day of the following school year if the 30th day falls during the summer when school is not in session, unless the initial evaluation indicates that the student will require Extended School Year services during that summer.
 See below [EXTENDED SCHOOL YEAR SERVICES] and see [EVALUATION PROCEDURES].
 The parent shall be provided a copy of the evaluation report prior to the ARD meeting to determine eligibility for special education and related services.
 District or Campus Assessment Personnel shall make reasonable efforts to review the evaluation report with the parent and answer any questions prior to the ARD meeting.